Lhongpei/PDHCG-II/README.md

 ## Acknowledgments

 This solver is built upon the infrastructure of [cuPDLPx](https://github.com/MIT-Lu-Lab/cuPDLPx) (originally developed by Haihao Lu).
-We gratefully acknowledge this project for providing the high-performance CUDA framework that serves as the foundation for this QP solver.
+We gratefully acknowledge this project for providing the high-performance CUDA-C framework for Linear Programming (LP) that serves as the foundation for this QP solver.

 ---